MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-excel-report-layout.md

 - CaptionData
 - Aggregated Metadata

-All data in these worksheets is organized in Excel tables from which you can reference individual fields using Excel table formulas.
+All three system worksheets are hidden by default and the data in these worksheets is organized in Excel tables from which you can reference individual fields using Excel table formulas.

 > [!NOTE]
-> All three worksheets are hidden by default.
+> Excel report layout workbooks include named formulas for easier lookups.
+For more information, see [Named formulas](#named-formulas).

 #### TranslationData worksheet definition (table TranslationData)